mxork/eu4-mp-performance-patch/README.md

 To try it out, you need to place the two libraries (nakama-cpp and libpatcher) into your game folder, then start the game with Nakama MP enabled and :

 ```
-# or you can select Nakama MP from the steam launcher and add `-unofficialmp` to the launch options
+# gotcha: if you use the paradox launcher, it won't pass arguments to the game.
+#         make sure you're calling eu4.exe directly.
-eu4.exe -nakamamp -unofficialmp
+> eu4.exe -nakamamp -unofficialmp
 ```

 You should probably back up the original version of the nakama-cpp library.